 Bring out your 00 flour or semolina.
 Or let 00 flour and semolina team up in a special mix to benefit from the unique qualities of each.
 Grab your preferred pick of flours and make a nice, classic ‘volcano’ shape directly on your kitchen table.
 Crack some eggs, grab your fork and mix it slowly into the flour bit by bit.
 Let the dough rest on the table for at least 30 minutes or put it in the fridge if it is a hot day.

 Now to roll out the pasta dough.
 Go by hand or crank that pasta machine.
 Experiment with different mixes to create the result you prefer, cook.

 With an understanding of the key elements and skills for making homemade pasta dough in place, it is time for you to up the challenge and experiment with the limitless possibilities of putting your unique mark on taking plain pasta to the next level.

 Why stick with the basics?
 Pick some fresh spinach, work your favourite kitchen knife, throw it together with the other ingredients and mix it all passionately into a big, wonderful dough that you can bend to your will to make glorious homemade pasta.

 Pasta also needs a great sauce to truly create a sensorial feast.
 With a little Lurpak®, you can easily boost your pasta sauce and cook up a tasty sauce that pleases with every bite.

 Start making homemade pasta, cook

-Roll up your sleeves, cook, and get to work with pasta making like only you can.
-Pick your flours, put your love into mixing the pasta dough, sizzle up that sauce and show how glorious the flavour and texture of homemade pasta truly can be.
+Roll up your sleeves, cook, and get to work making pasta like only you can.
+Pick your flours, put your love into mixing the pasta dough, sizzle up that sauce and show how glorious the flavour and texture of homemade pasta can truly be.